ecg-icas/icas/src/source/feeds.rst

 ====== ====================================================
 Name   Description
 ====== ====================================================
-ACTIVE The ad is active, it can be found on the website PAUSED The ad is paused, it cannot be found on the website
+ACTIVE The will be active (as long as there is budget for it), it can be found on the marketplace.
+PAUSED The ad is paused, it cannot be found on the website
 ====== ====================================================